Caleb Carr, military historian and author of bestselling novel 'The Alienist,' dies at 68

 In “My Beloved Monster,” he called his own story one of “abuse, mistrust, and then the search for just one creature on Earth” on whom he could rely.
 In 2005, his quest would take him to the Rutland County Humane Society in Vermont, where he noticed a gold and white kitten with outsized, deep amber eyes, a Siberian who mewed “conversationally” when Carr approached her cage.

 “I answered her with, with both sounds and words, and more importantly held my hand up so that we could get my scent, pleased when she inspected the hand with her nose and found it satisfactory,” he wrote.
 “Then I slowly closed my eyes and reopened them several times: the ‘slow blink’ that cats can take as a sign of friendship.
-She seemed receptive, taking the time to confirm with a similar blink.
-Finally, she imitated the move of my hand by holding up her rather enormous paws to mine, as if we’d known each other quite a long time: an intimate gesture.”
+She seemed receptive, taking the time to confirm with a similar blink."

 Carr and Masha would share a home for the next 17 years, attuned to each other’s moods and even taste in music, until Masha’s death.
 “My Beloved Monster” was a kind of dual elegy.
 As Masha’s health began to decline, Carr had his own troubles, including neuropathy and pancreatitis, illnesses he believed brought on from his childhood abuse.
 Watching Masha die, and laid inside a makeshift coffin, was like saying goodbye to his “other self.”